Community-Run-eXperimental-Network/docs/docs/routing/bird/bird2.md

 # address and prefix.
 So instead of reading this from all routes with `proto kernel` this just
 # yeets the routes off of the interface structure itself (even if you didn't have a route for your
 # directly attached networks - i.e. nexthop = 0.0.0.0)
-protocol direct crxnDirect {
+protocol direct crxnDirect
+{
     ipv6
     {
-                # Import from direct -> bird into bird's `crxn` table
-                import filter crxn6;
         table crxn;
+        import filter crxnFilter;
     };
+    # Interfaces to find neighbours on
+    interface "eth*";
 }

+protocol device {
+}
 ```

-The second part is for syncing routes from Bird to the Linux kernels' routing
+The second part is for syncing routes from Bird to the Linux kernel's routing
-table such that you can forward traffic then absed on the routes learnt from
+table such that you can forward traffic based on the routes in Bird.
-Bird.

-TODO: Check, defualt `learn` should larn non `kernel` and non-`bird` routes
+TODO: Check, defualt `learn` should learn non `kernel` and non-`bird` routes

 ```
 # CRXN Kernel protocol
 # We import any routes from the kernel table other than `proto bird` and `proto kernel`,
 # could be `proto static` for example.
 By default it will learn these.
 # Of course we also then export all routes from our Bird tables into the kernel so you can actually forward packets
-protocol kernel crxnKernel {
+protocol kernel crxnKernel
+{
     ipv6 {
-        	# Export from bird -> kernel from bird's `crxn` table
+        # bird's crxn table -> kernel
-                export filter crxn6;
         table crxn;
+        export filter crxnFilter;
     };
 }
 ```